 We get the names of various dog breeds from Chinese dialects.
 Shar peis, a breed distinctive for loose wrinkly skin, get their name from Chinese words meaning “sand” and “fur.”
 We also get the breed name for shih tzus from Chinese words meaning “lion dog.”

 The expression chop chop, an impatient way of telling someone to hurry up, comes from a Chinese expression with a similar meaning.
 Yin-and-yang describes the interaction of darkness and brightness and has come to connote people with opposite or complementary qualities (for example, “She is the yin to his yang”).
 Gung ho, which in English means enthusiastically or wholeheartedly, has an interesting story.
 A US Marine officer used the phrase as a training slogan after learning the name of the Chinese Industrial Cooperative Society derived from a literal translation of the Chinese expression for “work together.”

 Other Cool Things

 Many martial art forms, such as tai chi and kung fu, owe their names to their Chinese origin.
 Mahjong is a fun matching game that many enjoy.
 Rickshaw is an alternative name of jinrikisha, a small cart pulled by a human driver that was once very popular in China and Japan.

-This article contains only a few words adopted from Chinese.
+This article contains only a few words adopted from Chinese dialects.
 With a little investigation of your own, you will discover many more Chinese words embedded in the English language.
 Why not brainstorm with your family and friends to see how many more you know?